Hartlepool Lifeboat Station

-Hartlepool Lifeboat Station is located at Middleton, next to the port town of Hartlepool, on the north-east coast of England, in County Durham.
+Hartlepool Lifeboat Station is located at Middleton, next to the port town of Hartlepool, in County Durham, England.

 A lifeboat was first stationed at Hartlepool in 1803 by the Hartlepool Lifeboat Committee.
-Manangement of the station was transferred to the RNLI in February 1875.
+Management of the station was transferred to the RNLI in February 1875.

 The station currently operates an All-weather lifeboat, 13-54 John Sharp (ON 1361), on station since 2025, and a Solihull (B-881), on station since 2015.

 History

-On 5 August 1802, the 'Castle Eden' public house in Castle Eden would be the venue of the first meeting of the local gentry and clergy, to discuss the provision of a lifeboat for Hartlepool.
-It was later resolved that boat-builder Geo.
+On 5 August 1802, the Castle Eden public house was the venue of the first meeting of the local gentry and clergy, to discuss the provision of a lifeboat for Hartlepool.
+It was later resolved that boatbuilder Geo.
 Hunter be commissioned to provide a lifeboat, boathouse and carriage, and that the lifeboat be placed at the Harbour station near the Watergate on Fish Sands.
 Subscribers were invited to help fund the lifeboat, and £350 was received from Lloyd's of London.
 On 15 February, it was reported that a 27-foot 3in lifeboat, built to the design of Henry Greathead, had been placed on station at the Watergate boathouse.

 The lifeboat was called upon regularly.
 On 28 January 1815, as reported in the Durham Chronicle, the Betsy of Monkwearmouth was driven ashore 550 m offshore at Seaton Carew, 3 mi to the south of Hartlepool.
-The lifeboat was summoned, and was transported to the scene by carriage in just one hour.
+The lifeboat was summoned and was transported to the scene by carriage in just one hour.
 Setting out in violent conditions, eight of the nine men aboard the vessel were rescued and brought ashore.
 One man was left clinging to the rigging.
 A fresh lifeboat crew then set out once more, and managed to rescue the one remaining man, only moments before the vessel broke up.

 The Tees Bay Lifeboat and Shipwreck Society (TBLSS) was founded in 1823, and in 1836, they provided a new lifeboat for Hartlepool.
 The 27-foot 3in lifeboat 'pulling and sailing' (P&S) lifeboat, one with oars and sails, was constructed by William Wake of Monkwearmouth, and replaced the 1803 boat.
-It was stationed at the Old Pier. and hung on davits.
+It was stationed at the Old Pier and hung on davits.

 The TBLSS provided Hartlepool with a second lifeboat in 1841.
 A boathouse was constructed on the North Sands, at the high water mark on Hart Warren, north of the Hartlepool Cemetery, and a 30-foot (P&S) lifeboat was constructed by John Cambridge of Hartlepool.
 Both lifeboats were funded by a levy placed on shipping passing the Old Pier.
 In 1847, the Hartlepool Lifeboat Society took over from the TBLSS.